The Art of Truth: Data Visualization and Infographics for Everyone

 This session will get you quickly up to speed with a tour of good and bad uses of visualizations in recent news stories, a series of practical guidelines for better design, and a demonstration of free and easy-to-use tools—all with the goal of showing you that anybody and everybody can use visualization.

 Link to additional readings Alberto provided in Dropbox.
-Download slide presentation with link in left column.
+Download his slide presentation using the link in right-hand column.